pustakasaga/pustakasaga/content/jurnal-saga-1.md

 ---
 ![](/images/uploads/kop-jurnal-saga.jpg)

 The SAGA journal is a peer-reviewed scientific journal which is published twice a year, in August and December.
-This journal is made for researchers and academics, as well as the general public and has an interest in the repertoire of social sciences, economics, law, education and humanities.\
+This journal is made for researchers and academics, as well as the general public and has an interest in the repertoire of social sciences, economics, law, education, psychology and humanities.\
 \
 [Editorial](/Editorial/)